 13. “Mastering side-lying breastfeeding was a life-saver for me as it meant I could ‘sleep when the baby sleeps’, as everyone tells you to do, but is impossible if they won’t let you put them down.”

 14. “I would recommend a good pumping bra.
 Holding the pumps up causes so much stiffness in your shoulders, arms and hands.
 I am having to exclusively pump with my baby boy and doing that every 2-3 hours really sets in the stiffness.”

 15. I found night feeds tough as ‘morning stiffness’ would kick in after the first few wake-ups.
 So, my husband would take the baby out of her bedside crib, put her on the feeding pillow for me, then wind her and put her back in her crib when she’d finished feeding.
 This meant I could breastfeed her without having to lift her.
 We carried on doing this as she got bigger and heavier too.

 16. “Pick your pram carefully.
-You want one that’s not too heavy, is easy to fold, and without hard to fasten/unfasten straps.”
+You want one that’s not too heavy, such as a lightweight stroller that is easy to fold, and without hard to fasten/unfasten straps.”

 17. “I had an iCandy which was 10kg without a child in it, and quickly became too heavy for my poor wrists to contend with.
 I now have the BabyZen Yoyo which is much better.”

 18. “I have the BabyZen YoYo pushchair and my word do I love it!
 So easy and light and perfect for people who would struggle with a heavy pushchair.”